Golden Goat Strain

 "Golden goat," characterized by its light green color and yellowish/orange hairs, was the product of pure fate.
 The strain was created in Topeka, Kansas and has two legendary parents.
 The resulting seeds were found to grow into fruity scented Golden Goat plants, named after Golden Goat Recycling machines, which give off the sticky-sweet scent of amalgamated soda syrups when they heat up in the dead of summer.

 The effects will be pleasant, but not insanely strong -- THC content tends to fall anywhere from 13 percent to 23 percent.
-Thanks to its indica parentage, Golden Goat also packs in 1 percent CBD, which is where the pain-relieving effects take hold.

 When you get a whiff, you'll find a seriously sweet lemon-cherry scent, reminiscent of both of this strain's parent plants.